teserakt-io/e4-doc/content/getting-started/go/4-going-further.md

 And that's all we need!

-Let's now modify then `initKeys.go` script to protect and send the commands using the new keys.
+Let's now modify then `init/initKeys.go` script to protect and send the commands using the new keys.
 We'll start by adding 3 helpers, reusing our previous 2 key loading functions, and a new `pubKeyProtectAndSendCommand`.
 We also comment out the `protectAndSendCommand` function as we'll not need it anymore:

 {{<tabs>}}
 {{<tab after>}}
 {{<highlight go>}}